This page has been left without changes so you can read the rules from 2022.

 - To help the Judges, you can optionally add a Timer Overlay to your video.

 - When your challenge runs are timed and checked for different options by the Judge(s), you will be notified.
 You should inspect and “sign off” the submitted scoresheet for accuracy reasons.
 This enables us to be notified if there is an issue with a particular set of scores.
-If you do not inspect and sign off by Thursday, 30th June, we have to assume that you are an agreement with the submitted scoresheet.
+If you do not inspect and sign off by Monday, 4th July, we have to assume that you are in agreement with the submitted scoresheet.